grantmd/spacetraders-mcp/README.md

 - Invalid resource URIs return appropriate error responses
 - Tools (when implemented) use proper tool error handling
 - Graceful shutdown on Ctrl+C with no error messages
+- Comprehensive logging for debugging and monitoring
+- Performance tracking for all API calls

 ## API Reference